What animals do we examine at Veterinary Vision?

 - Signs of sharp eye pain (squinting, rubbing at the eye, increased tearing)

 - Signs of dull pain, such as seen in glaucoma, include depression, decreased exercise tolerance, and lethargy.

 - Change in appearance of the eye – cloudiness, redness, swelling, enlargement

-- Discharge from the eye, especially excessive clear tears or any yellow or green discharge
+- Discharge from the eye, especially excessive quantity of clear tears or any yellow or green discharge

-- Changes in vision – hesitating when going down stairs, trouble finding ball, bumping into objects, hesitation in low light
+- Changes in vision – hesitation when going down stairs, trouble finding ball, bumping into objects, missing curbs, cautious behavior in dim light

 - Any of the above which occurs suddenly, seems severe, or is associated with a known injury to the eye may be an emergency.
 If in doubt, call us for a daytime appointment Mon- Sat or see instructions below for reaching a doctor for an after hours emergency.